andrewabest/andrewbestdotcom/content/posts/reflecting-on-conventional.md

 As with the _async_ variant, the original method's instructions have been moved into the emitted type.

-The fix for both of the above cases was to identify the dynamic types in question, pull them in, and inspect _their_ method instructions along with those of the supplied 'parent' types, to ensure all source code lines are covered by the convention.
+The fix for both of the above cases was to identify the emitted types in question, pull them in, and inspect _their_ method instructions along with those of the supplied types, to ensure all source code lines are covered by the convention.

 How do we find these emitted types?
-Well luckily .NET leaves us a breadcrumb trail we can follow from the parent types to the emitted types, via two attributes that are applied during compilation: `AsyncStateMachineAttribute`, and `IteratorStateMachineAttribute`.
+Luckily the .NET compiler leaves us a breadcrumb trail we can follow from the parent types to the emitted types, via two attributes that are applied during compilation: `AsyncStateMachineAttribute`, and `IteratorStateMachineAttribute`.

 You can find _async_ emitted types like so: